Why Delhi Continues To Top Juvenile Crime Stats

 The NCRB report said Delhi's child population, based on the 2011 Census, stood at around 55.4 lakh.

-Under state and Union territories category, the data showed that 42 (41.6) juveniles out of one lakh minors committed crimes.
+Under state and Union territories category, the data showed that 42 cases of juvenile crime were filed per one lakh population.

 Theft remained the most common crime committed by juveniles in Delhi with 526 cases, followed by snatching at 217 cases, attempt to murder at 210 and robbery at 195 cases.
 Offences affecting the human body stood at 569 cases, while offences against property touched 1,027 cases, the second highest among states and Union Territories.